Artisan salt production

 Artisan salt gatherers use hand-crafted, butterfly-shaped sieves - ‘borboletas’ - to skim the flower of sea salt crystals from the water’s surface.
 The skilled artisans instinctively know when they have skimmed the very best flakes, by the sound the sieve makes.

-Traditional sea salt (Sal tradicional) crystallises in the clay bottoms of the saltpans and is gathered by hand every 2-3 weeks using traditional wooden rakes, called ‘rodos’.
+Sal tradicional crystallises in the clay bottoms of the saltpans and is gathered by hand every 2-3 weeks using traditional wooden rakes, called ‘rodos’.
 The naturally white salt is then shaped into piles where it dries in the sun and the wind.
-This preserves the typical moisture and rich mineral composition of the unrefined sea salt.
+This preserves the typical moisture and mineral composition of the unrefined sea salt.

 Production capacity limits